 What is orbital hypertelorism?

-Treatment consists of a combined procedure with a neurosurgeon in order to reposition the orbits into the proper position.
-This usually is performed at around 5-6 years of age for the best results although may be performed younger under certain circumstances.
+Treatment consists of a combined surgical procedure in collaboration with a neurosurgeon in order to reposition the orbits into the proper position.
+This usually is performed at around 5-6 years of age for the best results although it may be performed younger under certain circumstances.

 Hypertelorism Correction: What Happens with Growth?

 Dr. Jordan Deschamps-Braly co-authored a seminal article on orbital hypertelorism.
 The report documents 95 hypertelorism corrections performed since 1971.
 The authors note their findings regarding outcomes, preferred age at surgery, technique, and stability of results with growth.